 All transfer students in music must take an advisory examination in theory.
 This includes ear-training, keyboard work, harmonization, and analysis.
 The results of the examination will be used to aid in planning a practical schedule of courses consistent with the student’s training and ability.
 The examinations are given at stated times during registration in each semester or summer term.
 Students in music degree programs also must audition.
 See the “School of Music ” information in this chapter.

-Independent and Distance Learning Course Credit
+Distance Learning Programs Credit

 Requirements for a Second Bachelor’s Degree